 This screams for another article in itself.
 Save that for another day.

-I guess all we can say for now is that any digital intelligence created by humanity will have to start with the languages we give it.
+All we can say for now is that any digital intelligence created by humans will have to start with the languages we bestow upon them.

 For a good week or two, before AI leaves us for dust, at least we'll have that in common.